 3. Dialog box redesign

-It is difficult for product designers and developers to evaluate and implement the design paradigms of the product.
+It is difficult for product designers and developers to manage and reuse the design paradigms of the software.
 It can lead to a lack of design consistency.
-How might we establish a shared understanding and a common design language within the team to achieve visual consistency and efficient collaboration?
+How might we establish a shared understanding and a common design language within the team to achieve visual consistency, efficiency and collaboration?

 1 Sr. UX Designer